Pico Island: History

 Aside from a few slaves sent to herd sheep in isolation before European settlement, the island's first inhabitants were primarily Portuguese, but of diverse origins.
-Settlers of Portuguese origin arrived from different parts of the metropolis, some passing though Madeira Island or other Azorean islands, particularly Terceira.
+Settlers of Portuguese origin arrived from different parts of the metropolis, some passing through Madeira Island or other Azorean islands, particularly Terceira.
 Some inhabitants had noble origins, owning land and goods; there were secular and regular clergy, especially the Franciscans; and another group consisted of merchants, craftsmen, farmers and artisans.
 A small number of Jews came from the beginning of the 16th century, and there were indentured slaves of African origin at this time who farmed and did domestic work.
 The first municipality in Pico was established at Lajes, where fresh water was available (the place-name, Ribeiras, attests to this).

 Around 9,000 lived on Pico by 1695.
 Pico moved "up the ladder" of urban hierarchies from fifth largest centre in the Azores to fourth, behind São Miguel, Terceira and Faial.
 By the middle of the 18th century, the population was over 19,000 people.
 In 1542, the inhabitants of the north of the island asked King João III to create a second village, to allow better law and order in a frontier economy with theft and corruption.
 São Roque do Pico was established.
 It was only much later, when the link between the islands of Pico and Faial strengthened further, that there was a need to create a third municipality; Madalena was established in 1723 (the larger town of Horta is 7 km away on Faial, and was where many of the island's property-owners and winemakers lived).

 The islands of Pico and Faial were administered jointly until 1766, when Pico became an integral part of the Province of the Azores, led by a captain-general based in Angra.
 Centralizing governance in this way had poor success: in 1836, the people of Pico were integrated into a smaller administrative unit again, the third Azorean district, with the islands of Faial, Flores and Corvo.